algorandfoundation/algokit-fullstack-template/README.md

 - [algokit-typescript-template](https://github.com/algorandfoundation/algokit-typescript-template) - An official starter for developing and deploying Algorand TypeScript smart contracts.
 - [algokit-tealscript-template](https://github.com/algorand-devrel/tealscript-algokit-template) - An official starter for developing and deploying TealScript smart contracts.

+The `examples` directory contains pre initialized examples.
+These are used for our snapshot tests, however can also be used as example projects:

+- `p-py` is a production fullstack template with Algorand Python smart contract.
+- `p-ts` is a production fullstack template with Algorand TypeScript smart contract.
+- `p-tls` is a production fullstack template with TEALScript smart contract.
+- `s-py` is a starter fullstack template with Algorand Python smart contract.
+- `s-ts` is a starter fullstack template with Algorand TypeScript smart contract.
+- `s-tls` is a starter fullstack template with TEALScript smart contract.

 ### Frontend

 - React web app with [Tailwind CSS](https://tailwindcss.com/) and [TypeScript](https://www.typescriptlang.org/)